-LinkedIn recently implemented a new limit of 100 invitations per week on a growing number of accounts.
+LinkedIn recently implemented a new limit of 100 invitations per week.

 Before that, the limit was 100/day…

-If you want to know how to keep scaling your outbound campaign on LinkedIn, prospecting with multiple accounts can be a solution.
+If you want to know how to keep scaling your outbound campaigns on LinkedIn, prospecting with multiple accounts can be a solution.

 In this tutorial, you will learn how to manage multiple linkedin accounts with Linkedin Helper and Evaboot.

 Yes.
 There are no rules that prevent from having multiple linkedin accounts.
 As long as you respect connection request limitation and message limits, Linkedin has no reason to block you.

 To easily create our LinkedIn Account fleet, we’ll use a tool called LinkedIn Helper.

 They are in the game from a long time now.